DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/20 Customize the Appearance/08 Customize the Drop-Down Menu.md

 ---

-If you have not specified anything to be displayed in the title, hide it by assigning **false** to the **dropDownOptions**.[showTitle](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/showTitle.md '/Documentation/ApiReference/UI_Components/dxPopover/Configuration/#showTitle') option.
+If you have not specified anything to be displayed in the title, hide it by assigning **false** to the **dropDownOptions**.[showTitle](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/showTitle.md '/Documentation/ApiReference/UI_Components/dxPopover/Configuration/#showTitle') property.

 #####See Also#####
 - [Custom Templates](/concepts/05%20Widgets/zz%20Common/30%20Templates/10%20Custom%20Templates.md '/Documentation/Guide/UI_Components/Common/Templates/#Custom_Templates')